OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 The fixing of disconnected networks is carried out using the script provided under `utils/fix_networks.py <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/utils/fix_networks.py>`_.

+The script finds new edges to repair the disconnected network and produces the inputs necessary to run those additional edges.

 Note that the script will throw an error if at least one repeat completed successfully.
 In that case (non-reproducible failure) we recommend re-running the failed jobs (see :ref:`Handling failed edges <failed_edges>`

 Here an example of how to run the script: